simon-ritchie/apysc/docs_src/source/animation_duration.md

 ## Basic usage

-The following example sets 3 seconds to the `duration` option and animate x-coordinate.
+The following example sets 3 seconds to the `duration` option and animates x-coordinate.

 ```py
 # runnable